lttng/lttng-docs/contents/getting-started/tracing-your-own-user-application.md

 If you followed the
-[Tracing the Linux kernel](#doc-tracing-the-linux-kernel) section, the following steps will look familiar.
+[Tracing the Linux kernel](#doc-tracing-the-linux-kernel) section, the following steps should look familiar.

 First, run the application with a few arguments: